Attaching a Middle Rib

 of the join.
 See the photo on the left.

-- Wrap 2 pieces of sticky tape - about 4 times
+- Wrap two pieces of sticky tape—about four times

-round the lower surface plastic and the other goes round the upper
+round the lower-surface plastic and the other goes round the upper-surface plastic.

 - Now do the other side of the air